 With all the focus required to safely reach our destinations, it’s even more important when transporting individuals with traumatic brain injuries and other types of traumas or cognitive impairments.
 Often their injuries came from being in accidents.
 So they need a calm, quiet, trustworthy ride that doesn’t trigger their past traumas.
 If they haven’t been in auto accidents, maybe they served in the military or were first responders, experienced domestic violence, kidnapping, or something else.
 Any of those experiences may make them nervous when someone is driving.

 Additionally, it’s been my experience in working with older individuals who are experiencing some form of cognitive decline like one of the many dementias, that they may also have issues with depth perception and decreased visual capabilities.
 Depending on what part of the brain is injured, individuals with traumatic brain injuries may also have similar issues.
-To them, the cars, tractor trailers, and pedestrians are closer to us than they really are and it may even cause them to shout for the driver to watch out, when it’s perfectly safe and non-threatening!
-They have to be reassured and the driver has to take all of this in consideration when transporting them so they are not traumatized from riding in the car when going for a nice ride on a sunny day.
+To them, the cars, tractor-trailers, and pedestrians are closer to us than they really are and it may even cause them to shout for the driver to watch out when it’s perfectly safe and non-threatening!
+They have to be reassured and the driver has to take all of this into consideration when transporting them so they are not traumatized from riding in the car when going for a nice ride on a sunny day.

 One more thought about who you are driving.
 It makes sense that we should be considerate of our passengers and the possibility that they have had Post-Traumatic Stress Disorder (PTSD) from any of the traumatic events in their lives.
 If you know there’s a history of auto accidents or military service or other traumas, it would be helpful for your passengers to kindly factor that in when they are in your car.
 That way, they arrive at their destinations in a calmer state of mind and not triggered into a panic attack!